lczech/placement-methods-paper/results/README.md

    KR distnaces (EMD distances), single and multi threaded.
  * `16_cami`: Evaluation of the ART trees in terms of their capability for conducting taxonomic profiling, using the data and evaluation metrics of the CAMI challenge.
+ * `17_balances`: Evaluation and tests of our PhILR (balances) transformation and Phylofactorization adaptation to phylogenetic placements.